 What do you think about how information and features are laid out?

-How do you like the visual aspect of the site?
-Is it easy to use?
+Was the pharmacy page easy to use?

-Overall, what’s your experience been with the website or app?
+Overall, what’s your experience been with the website?

 If you could change one thing about the website or app, what would it be?
 Why?
 [This could be the site you used in the past, or the screens we showed you today]